OliAnimation/Music-Player-for-AC-Music-MPAM-/README.md

 # Music-Player-for-AC-Music-MPAM-
 Just a bad python script that plays music by the hour.
+Designed for linux however I may make a windows version.

 File directory is /home/AC Music (because when I add variables to playsound paths it throws me errors)